BackTrak/StreamDeckNvidiaBroadcastPlugin/README.md

    * Run the `install.bat`

-After installation, go into nVidia Broadcast and select up to two effects under the "Camera" tab.
-Then add the corresponding controls from this plugin into your Stream Deck.
-You will then be able to toggle the filters from the Stream Deck.
+After installation, go into nVidia Broadcast and select up to two effects under the Microphone, Speakers or Camera tabs.
+Then add a control from the package to your stream deck.
+Select the toggle type that matches the effect in either position 1 or position 2 and you are ready to go!

 ### Thank Yous